RamiKrispin/USgrid/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <!-- badges: end -->

-The USgrid R package provides a set of high frequency (hourly) time-series datasets, describing the demand and generation of electricity in the US.
+The USgrid R package provides a set of high frequency (hourly) time-series datasets, describing the demand and generation of electricity in the US (lower-48 states, excluding Alaska and Hawaii).
 That includes the following series:

 * `US_elec`  - the total hourly demand and supply (generation) for electricity in the US since July 2015